Helping Your Child At Home

 Now more than ever, during this period of ‘new normal’ and changes to their learning, your child may be experiencing anxiety, changes in their behaviour and attitudes towards learning, normal tasks and routines.

 Likewise, you as a parent may also feel pressured to ensure that your child undertakes significant learning at home, or perhaps even anxious or worried that your child may have regressed educationally.
 With that being said, we’d like to reiterate that there is no need to worry.
-Millennium Primary School employs educational experts who will continue to work hard to meet your child’s needs in the classrooms and at home.
+Hook Lane Primary School employs educational experts who will continue to work hard to meet your child’s needs in the classrooms and at home.

 One of the most important things you can do to ensure that your child remains happy and keen to learn, is to promote positive feelings and emotions at home.
 Please browse the following resources for tips and tricks on well-being support: